Benefits Facilitation using PRUB-Logic webinar

 Phil has kindly allowed their presented material to be made available for viewing.
 The webinar recording on Vimeo and the slides on Slideshare, will soon be available in our APM resources area and also embedded below for reference.

-The panel are reviewing the questions submitted during the broadcast, and as an additional resource the answers will be added shortly.
+The questions submitted during the broadcast are being reviewed, and as an additional resource the answers will be added shortly were possible.

 This webinar content is suitable for professionals with any knowledge level of the project profession.